saurabytes/MonarchMoneyTrendReport/Help Installing.md

 Chrome:

-For more help installing the script and getting it to work:
+For detailed help installing the script:

 1. Click on **Chrome** menu option and then Settings
 2. Click on **Extensions** at bottom left